InterActing was founded by Pim Donkersloot of Stichting ChildCenter and Saskia Maas of Boom Chicago.

 Saskia studied text linguistics at the University of Tilburg and Foundations of Management at Nyenrode Business University.
 In addition, she successfully completed THNK, the School for Creative Leadership.
 She is also the mother of two sons, one with autism.
-In her Saskia Maas TED talk on students with autism she describes the value of improvisation theater for young people with autism.
+In her TED talk she describes the value of improvisation theater for young people with autism: link!

-In addition to numerous articles in Dutch and foreign publications, he and three colleagues also translated the seminal book on autism The Child with Special Needs by Dr. Stanley Greenspan into Dutch.
-In Washington DC, Donkersloot was trained by child psychiatrist Greenspan, who gained a great reputation in the world with his Floor Time approach for children with communicative and interactive challenges.
+In addition to numerous articles in Dutch and foreign magazines and newspapers, he and three colleagues also translated the famous book ‘The Child with Special Needs’ by Prof. Dr. Stanley Greenspan.
+In Washington DC, Donkersloot was trained for many years by child psychiatrist Greenspan, who gained a great reputation in the world with his floor time approach for children with communicative and interactive challenges.
 He is also supervisor at RINO Noord-Holland (training and education GGZ).